Jackyjjc/p2p-monopoly-money/INTERFACES_AND_EVENTS.md

 - **`game-started`**: Emitted when the admin transitions from `configuring` to `active`.
 - **`game-ended`**: Emitted when the admin ends the game.

-(These events are optional depending on the implementation approach—some teams rely solely on the reducer or the `PeerService` messages instead of separate “service events.”)
+(These events are optional depending on the implementation approach—some teams rely solely on the reducer or the `PeerService` messages instead of separate "service events.")

 ---